Key Aspects of Website Localization

 [Semrush](https://www.semrush.com/) and [Ubersuggest](https://neilpatel.com/ubersuggest/) help us to identify keywords of appropriate volume and difficulty that can be ‘injected’ into the translation.

-[Use Google Console](https://search.google.com/) to check the indexation of your site, whether pages have been excluded from the Google index whether because redirected or not found.
+[Use Google Console](https://search.google.com/) to check the indexation of your site and whether pages have been excluded from the Google index whether because redirected or not found.
 This requires technical intervention on your site backend (DNS or file folder) to authorize Google Console to analyse your site, and may also require header tagging.
-In any case will take some time for Google to analyse the site in question.
+In any case it will take some time for Google to analyse the site in question.

 We use [Ahrefs](https://ahrefs.com/) to check a site for issues such as orphan pages, incoming and outgoing links, the presence of tags, the length of meta descriptions, whether pages refer to redirected (301) or not found (404s) pages.